 Recipe Tips

 A linzer cookie cutter that includes a round fluted cutter for the cookies and mini shape cutters for cutting out the centers makes cutting these cookies a breeze, but it's not necessary.
-I used the Wilton linzer cookie cutter set, but you can use a round cookie or biscuit cutter for the cookies and any mini cookie cutter that you like for the centers.
+I used the Wilton linzer cookie cutter set, but you can use a 2 inch round cookie or biscuit cutter for the cookies and any mini cookie cutter that you like for the centers.

 Recipe FAQs